 In recent years, significant advancements have been observed in the integration of unmanned systems with different defence platforms.

 Integration of existing and upcoming systems for planning, surveillance, control, and monitoring will enhance the capabilities of warfare platforms.

 The ability to communicate and transmit targeting data is crucial to extensively support military operations in the near future.

 The opportunity for UXV (unmanned aerial, surface and subsurface vehicles) represents and ongoing focus for Acacia’s research and development effort.

-Acacia’s collaboration in the area of unmanned vehicles is with Flinders University's Centre for Maritime Engineering, Control, and Imaging (CMECI)
+Partnership with Flinders University’s Centre for Maritime Engineering, Control and Imaging

 Research activities are mainly concerned, with autonomous mission planning, situation awareness, navigation, guidance and control, and autonomous launch and recovery of unmanned platforms.

 Other related activities encompass fundamental contributions to control, estimation, image processing, structural analysis, robotics, and the design of novel embedded hardware.